Pediatric

 Convergence Insufficiency

-Our two eyes should be able to focus on a single object at near distances, but with convergence insufficiency, the eyes struggle to focus.
+Our two eyes should be able to focus on a single object at near distances.
+However, with convergence insufficiency, the eyes struggle to focus.
 Children with undiagnosed convergence insufficiency may avoid reading or other up-close activities.

 Hyperopia

-Hyperopia, or farsightedness, is a visual condition in which a person can see objects in the distance, such as a blackboard, but have trouble seeing objects up close.
+Hyperopia, or farsightedness, happens when people can see objects in the distance, such as a blackboard, but have trouble seeing objects up close.
 Farsighted children may experience headaches or tend to squint when trying to see something in the distance.

 Myopia

-Myopia, or nearsightedness, is a visual condition in which a person can see objects up close but has problems seeing distant objects, such as a blackboard.
+Myopia, or nearsightedness, is when a person can see objects up close but has problems seeing distant objects, such as a blackboard.
 Myopia occurs when the cornea, the clear window on the front part of the eye, is too steeply curved.
-If a child receives a diagnosis of myopia and it continues to progress, or worsen, this can put them at greater risk of developing eye problems later in life, such as cataracts, glaucoma, and retinal detachment.

 Some of our doctors provide office-based vision therapy for children with strabismus, amblyopia, and focusing problems, as well as visual rehabilitation after traumatic brain injury at Miami Vision Therapy.